 New York Times: “Hygge is Where the Heart Is“

-There are a few basic elements that create a Scandinavian Design.
+Well, that is easy!
+There are just a few basic elements that create a Scandinavian Design.
 Especially relevant ones to tackle are: Color, Function, & Furniture.
-These will create the base and allow for continued personalization by displaying items you love.
+These will create the base and allow you to continue personalizing by displaying items you love.

 The base of this style is a neutral soft palette to reflect as much light as possible.
 Mixes of whites and creams with every shade of gray and pastels such as pale blue or blush.
 White walls and light color flooring are common in Sweden and in true Scandinavian interiors.
 Pops of color throughout the space add extra cheer.